felilo/ALCoordinator/README.md

   </tbody>
 </table>

+#### Classes

+In addition to the functions listed above, the Coordinator-pattern library provides several classes that can be used to simplify the implementation of the Coordinator pattern in an iOS app.
+These classes are:

+`BaseCoordinator`
+The BaseCoordinator class provides a basic implementation of the Coordinator protocol, with default implementations.
+This class can be subclassed to create custom coordinator objects that implement the Coordinator protocol.

+`TabbarCoordinatorSUI`
+The TabbarCoordinatorSUI class is a specialized coordinator object that is designed to manage the navigation flow of a tab bar interface.
+This class provides methods for adding child coordinators for each tab in the tab bar, and for managing the selection of tabs.

+`CoordinatorSUI`
+The CoordinatorSUI class is a specialized coordinator object that is designed to manage the navigation flow of a SwiftUI app.
+This class provides methods for showing views.

+`TabbarPage`
+The typealias TabbarPage is a short way to implement protocols TabbarPageDataSource & TabbarNavigationRouter

 ## Contributing

 Contributions to the ALCoordinator library are welcome!
 To contribute, simply fork this repository and make your changes in a new branch.
 When your changes are ready, submit a pull request to this repository for review.